 UI Element Description Stage The transaction name.
 Run Status The run status of the transaction.
-Valid options are: • O Pending.
-The transaction is waiting to run. • Section Passed.
-The transaction ran successfully. • Second • ONO data arrived.
-The transaction ran successfully, but no data was received or the script containing the transaction did not run. • A Timeout.
+Valid options are: Pending.
+The transaction is waiting to run.
+Passed.
+The transaction ran successfully.
+Failed.
+The transaction did not run successfully. • O No data arrived.
+The transaction ran successfully, but no data was received or the script containing the transaction did not run.
+A Timeout.
 BPM was unable to retrieve page component data within the configured timeout period.
 Note: The default timeout is 15 minutes.
 When you run an on-demand page component breakdown you can configure the timeout value.